Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 - poetic phrases and quotes

-Perfect for photos, slow walks, and social content.
+Perfect for photos, slow walks and social media content.

 2. Church of Maria SS. del Rosario

 The historic heart of the village, recently enhanced.
-A reference point to orient yourself and start your visit.
+A useful landmark to start your visit.

-Recommended visiting time: 45 minutes – 1 hour
+Recommended visit time: 45 minutes – 1 hour

 What to see nearby (ideal with TDS Rent)